How to pronounce

 Prêt-à-Porter is a French expression that literally means ready-to-wear.
 Prêt-à-porter refers to clothing that is not hand-made, rather it is made in a factory with standard sizes and that can be immediately worn as soon as it is bought.
 This differs from made-to-measure clothing that is tailored for a specific individual.

-In the 1950s the concept of ready-to-wear was brought to France and was then adopted by a number of fashion houses.
+In the 1950s the concept of ready-to-wear was brought to France and was then adopted by numerous fashion houses.
 One of the first luxury fashion houses to adopt a prêt-à-porter approach was Chloé.

 The correct pronunciation of prêt-à-porter is preh-tah-pohr-teh.